dsanchor/ghcopilot-testing-lab/README.md

 ### Customize instructions

     How can you customize the instructions to generate tests automatically?
-Use [GitHub ](https://docs.github.com/en/copilot/customizing-copilot/adding-custom-instructions-for-github-copilot)
+Use [GitHub Copilot custom instructions](https://docs.github.com/en/copilot/customizing-copilot/adding-custom-instructions-for-github-copilot)

     Validate that you only get tests implementations only when asked for new features.